-Character’s personality is a crucial part of creating engaging, believable and likable designs.
-It is not enough to have beautifully drafted character, but your audience should be able to relate to it and “connect”.
-Since the dawn of humanity, people memorize things by storytelling – we just love stories!
-So it is no wonder that we also look for the personality and the story behind characters as well.
+A character’s personality is a crucial part of creating engaging, believable, and likable designs.
+It is not enough to have a beautifully drafted character, but your audience should be able to relate to it and “connect”.
+Since the dawn of humanity, people memorize things through storytelling – we just love stories!
+So it is no wonder that we also look for the personality and the story behind the characters as well.

 Designers are more and more concerned of how to convey the personalities and the tale of the characters.
 And we don’t blame them, since it’s proven, that designs with a story and “character” get far more positive responses and engagement from the audience.

-Back in 1946, Solomon Asch wrote a paper on how the impression of the physical appearance affects the impression of personality traits.
-In this article you will learn how artists mix different techniques up to create engaging characters using their physical appearance.
-Some of the most important tools they use are shape, variance and size.
-Get these down right, and your audience will easily relate to your designs, and … probably fall in love with them!
+Back in 1946, Solomon Asch wrote a paper on how the impression of physical appearance affects the impression of personality traits.
+In this article, you will learn how artists mix different techniques to create engaging characters using their physical appearance.
+Some of the most important tools they use are shape, variance, and size.
+Get these downright, and your audience will easily relate to your designs, and … probably fall in love with them!

 Let’s start big, before going into details.
-David Colman, an Emmy winning character designer found in his practice and researches, that facial expression is really secondary when reading a character.
-First thing to notice is the face shape, posture and body language (not so much shape of eyes, eyebrows, mimic, etc).
+David Colman, an Emmy-winning character designer found in his practice and research, that facial expression is really secondary when reading a character.
+The first thing to notice is the face shape, posture, and body language (not so much the shape of eyes, eyebrows, mimic, etc).
 Communicating a personality through body language and silhouette is far more powerful than only showing emotion through facial expression.
-That is why, we will first look at primary shapes used to design the head and body of characters ( the bigger picture) and then we will go into the details.
-Although, color can be interpreted in different ways from culture to culture, it seems shapes have more universal meaning across the globe.
+That is why we will first look at the primary shapes used to design the head and body of characters ( the bigger picture) and then we will go into the details.
+Although color can be interpreted in different ways from culture to culture, it seems shapes have more universal meaning across the globe.

-The square shape is often found in nature as solid shape of rocks, mountains and it is usually perceived as something stable and heavy.
-You can often see in the physical appearance of strong and masculine characters and warrior square or rectangular shapes.
-There are cases too, where the character is not a macho/hero, but the designer are using square shapes in his body too, to project his solid, stable and may be stubborn personality.
-Another qualities often assigned to a character’s personality, because of their square shape are dependability and confidence.
+The square shape is often found in nature as a solid shape of rocks, and mountains and it is usually perceived as something stable and heavy.
+You can often see strong and masculine characters and warriors with square or rectangular shapes in their physical appearance.
+There are cases too, where the character is not macho/hero, but the designer is using square shapes in his body too, to project his solid, stable, and maybe stubborn personality.
+Other qualities often assigned to a character’s personality, because of their square shape are dependability and confidence.

-Most of the well-known protagonists are designed around oval shapes, as this shape is perceived as friendly, safe and harmless.
-The oval shapes are often present in baby’s characters – children and animals, in chubby adults and so on.
-Have a look at Remy’s brother from Ratatouille – both of them mice, but the first is much more rounder to convey his soft and bit naive nature of character.
+Most of the well-known protagonists are designed around oval shapes, as this shape is perceived as friendly, safe, and harmless.
+The oval shapes are often present in baby characters – children and animals, chubby adults, and so on.
+Have a look at Remy’s brother from Ratatouille – both of them mice, but the first is much more rounder to convey the soft and a bit naive nature of the character.
 Next is Russel from Up – his whole body is made of soft, round shapes and it is used as a contrast to the square body of Carl.
 This is yet another technique to underline someone’s personality, by putting him next to another character.
 Last but not least, Owlbert is one of our friendly and cute characters at Graphic Mama, who is for sure a great helper and a good friend!

-Angular shapes has always projected danger.
-They are found around us as torns, pieces of glass, rocks eroded from severe climate conditions, you got the point.
-That is why, often designers use triangles and pointy shapes in their villain character’s personality.
+Angular shapes have always projected danger.
+They are found around us as thorns, pieces of glass, and rocks eroded from severe climate conditions, you got the point.
+That is why often designers use triangles and pointy shapes in their villain character’s personality.
 Very good representatives to illustrate that concept are Maleficent and Jafar.

 Triangles also give direction.
 In contrast to squares, where we have only 2 directions-vertical and horizontal, here we have 3.
-Besides using them for portraying horrifying character’s personality, artists also use them to show a hero’s determination, drive and opportunism.
-This is the case with our Angleina Justice character at GraphicMama and Peter Pan.
+Besides portraying horrifying characters’ personalities, artists also use them to show a hero’s determination, drive, and opportunism.
+This is the case with our Angelina Justice character at GraphicMama and Peter Pan.

 Mixing them up

 Again, contrast creates interest.
-That is why designers avoid breaking their characters down in equal sized shapes.
-They often divide their characters into 3 parts: head, torso and legs.
+That is why designers avoid breaking their characters down into equal-sized shapes.
+They often divide their characters into 3 parts: head, torso, and legs.
 And then, comes the interesting part!
 They play with different proportions (remember not equal parts) of these elements.
 This is also used in the proportions for the face.
 Here are some examples of characters, created with the use of variance:

 What you can notice from these thumbnails is, that usually babies have large, round heads and small bodies, which makes them so adorable!
-A small head, with a heavy, pointing downwards body depicts a may be not so smart but physically capable and strong character.
-A woman’s character designed with the help of triangular shapes easily comes across as active, athletic and driven.
-On the contrary, woman with heavier lower body and overall round features will suggest a soft, compliant character’s personality.
+A small head, with a heavy, pointing downwards body depicts a maybe not so smart but physically capable and strong character.
+A woman’s character designed with the help of triangular shapes easily comes across as active, athletic, and driven.
+On the contrary, a woman with a heavier lower body and overall round features will suggest a soft, compliant character’s personality.

 We hope you liked this post!
 We have no other way of knowing, but by dropping us a line in the comment section below!

-If we’ve sparked your interest you might also like our other articles on character design at GraphicMama’s blog.
-You can also put your fresh-baked knowledge to test, and use our characters at GraphicMama and Vector Characters to analyze their shapes, personality, etc.
+If we’ve sparked your interest you might also like our other articles on character design on GraphicMama’s blog.
+You can also put your fresh-baked knowledge to test and use our cartoon characters at GraphicMama to analyze their shapes, personality, etc.

 Oh, by the way, who’s your favorite character of all time?
 Can you tell us why?
-Can you tell how designers used the upper mentioned techniques to portray it’s personality?
+Can you tell how designers used the upper mentioned techniques to portray their personality?